patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 I'm convinced that Robert C. Martin would write a totally different book on the subject nowadays than he did back in 2008.
 But a second edition of _Clean Code_ would have very little in common with the first edition still being in print.
-Rewriting the entire book probably would be less work than to re-edit it.
+Rewriting the entire book probably would be less work than re-editing it.
 And its fellowship would feel cheated by reading a book full of advice contrary to its original.

-If you feel offended by this text, please take an hour to watch Brian Kernighan's lecture on [Elements of Programming Style](https://www.youtube.com/watch?v=8SUkrR7ZfTA) and let this advice sink in.
+If you feel offended by this text, please take an hour to watch Brian Kernighan's lecture on [The Elements of Programming Style](https://www.youtube.com/watch?v=8SUkrR7ZfTA) and let his advice sink in.
-Reconsider yelling _«Clean Code!!!1»_ or «Train Wreck!!!1» at other programmers without first trying to understand the code having familiarized yourself with the concepts being used therein.
+Reconsider your habit of yelling _«Clean Code!!!1»_, _«Train Wreck!!!1»_, or
+even _«SOLID!!!1»_ (what doess the «L» stand for, again?) at other programmers without first having tried to understand the code and familiarized yourself with the concepts being used therein.
 Try out a functional programming language or two, e.g. Haskell and Scheme, and consider their up- and downsides compared to, say, Java or C#.
 Then read _Clean Code_ again (or: _actually_ read it), but